Cannon8all/niri-animations-switcher/README.md

 Make the script executable and create an initial symbolic link so the script has a starting point: bash

-# Make the script executable
+3. Make the script executable
 chmod +x ~/.local/bin/niri-anim-toggle.sh

-# Create the initial link (one-time setup)
-ln -s ~/.config/niri/animations/pop-drop.kdl ~/.config/niri/animations/current_animation.kdl
+4. Create the initial link (one-time setup) ln -s ~/.config/niri/animations/pop-drop.kdl ~/.config/niri/animations/current_animation.kdl

-Wees voorzichtig met code.
-3. Edit Niri Configuration
+5. Edit Niri Configuration
 Open your ~/.config/niri/config.kdl file.
-Remove your existing animations { ... } section and replace it with this include line: kdl
+Remove your existing animations section and replace it with this include line:

 include "animations/current_animation.kdl"

-Wees voorzichtig met code.
-4. Otter-Shell Integration
+6. Otter-Shell Integration
 Add a new button in your Otter-Shell configuration:

     Button Animation Command: niri-anim-toggle.sh